Yoast-dist/wordpress-seo/readme.txt

 #### Enhancements

-* Adds a WP-CLI command to cleanup unused data from our custom database tables:`wp yoast cleanup`
+* Adds a WP-CLI command to clean up unused data from our custom database tables: `wp yoast cleanup`.

 #### Bugfixes